Philip J. Turner: Teaching career

 Turner emigrated to Canada in 1906, and joined the McGill School of Architecture's faculty in 1910, where he first taught a lecture on Building Construction.
 He soon began to also teach Materials of Construction, Professional Practice and Specifications, and was appointed Professor in 1933.
 In addition to teaching at the School of Architecture, Turner was appointed Special Lecturer on Library Buildings in 1926 in the McGill Library School, which he continued to hold until after his retirement from the architecture school.
 In 1939, he succeeded Ramsay Traquair as the director of the School of Architecture, a position he held for only two years until 1941.
 During these two years, however, he accomplished a great deal at the School.
 Turner became director at a time when student enrollment was very low, in the wake of the Great Depression in Canada and the outbreak of World War II.
 Enrollment was so low that the Principal of McGill at the time, Lewis Williams Douglas considered phasing out architectural education at McGill.
 As director, Turner, along with his Executive Secretary, John Bland, fought the threat of the School's closing and gathered the support of several distinguished architects in Montreal, ultimately convincing the Principal not to close the School.
 He created an advisory committee on the School of Architecture in 1939, with E.I.
 Barott, Harold Lea Fetherstonhaugh and J.C.
 McDougal representing the profession, and he and Percy Nobbs representing the School.

 Turner also opened the door to co-ed education at the School of Architecture, which had not yet been done at any department within the Faculty of Engineering at McGill.
 In 1943, two years after Turner retired as director, Catherine Mary Wisnicki became the School's first female graduate and the first female graduate from the Faculty of Engineering.

 Philip Turner's health was quite frail by the time he became director of the School, and in the following year it had deteriorated so much that he entrusted the directorship to his Executive Secretary, John Bland, who became the new director in 1941, though they continued to work together for the remainder of that year.
-Two years after his retirement, Turner passed away from a heart attack.
+Two years after his retirement, Turner died from a heart attack.
 The Philip J. Turner Prize was established in his memory at the School, and is presented to the student with the highest standing in the studio course, Design and Construction 2.

 Architectural career

 Turner designed many types of buildings throughout his career, ranging from residences to churches, toward the end of his career.
 He began an independent practice in Stowmarket, Suffolk in 1900, and again in 1908 in Montreal, Quebec.
-Much of his architectural work between 1900 and his death in 1943 was through his own practice, however he worked in partnership with William Edward Carless from 1913 to 1915, as well as with S.H.
-Maw.
+Much of his architectural work between 1900 and his death in 1943 was through his own practice, however he worked in partnership with William Edward Carless from 1913 to 1915, as well as with Samuel Herbert Maw.